arangodb/docs/3.5/security-security-options.md

 #### File access
 In contrast to other areas, access to directories and files from JavaScript operations is only controlled via a whitelist, which can be specified via the startup option `--javascript.files-whitelist`.
-Thus anything not matching the whitelist will be hidden from javascript functions.
+Thus any files or directories not matching the whitelist will be hidden from javascript functions.

 For example, when using the following startup options